tubbo/openrct2-benchwarmer/README.md

 # Benchwarmer

-A plugin for [OpenRCT2][] that quickly builds benches and litter bins on each alternating footpath tile.
+A plugin for [OpenRCT2][] that quickly builds benches and litter bins with an adjustable distance between each one.
 This is generally the best way to ensure your park value stays high, and is a very tedious part of playing RollerCoaster Tycoon 2.
 This is based off the fantastic code from https://github.com/tubbo/openrct2-benchwarmer